begedin/e2e-recipes/README.md

   * Run unit tests with `npm run test:unit`
   * Lint and auto-fix with `npm run lint`

-## Ember + Pretender
+## Ember + Testem/QUnit

-The ember example is using Preteder (via Testem) to run E2E tests
+The ember example is using the default Ember test setup via Testem/Qunit

 Run e2e tests from root path with `npm run test:e2e:ember` or `npm run test:e2e:ci:ember` Run app with in development with  `npm run start:ember`.
 Phoenix backend needs to run to.

-For additional actions, move into /ember
+For additional actions, move into /ember and refer to scripts in package.json as well as information in the readme.

-  * Install dependencies with `npm install`
-  * Compile and hot-reload for dev with `npm run start`
-  * Compile and minify for production with `npm run build`
-  * Run unit tests with `npm run test:unit`
-  * Lint and auto-fix with `npm run lint`

 ## React + Testcafe